-Since 2002, management measures have allowed the overfished stocks to begin to rebuild, and fishing effort has been significantly reduced for many other stocks.
+Since 2002, management measures have allowed the overfished stocks to begin to rebuild, and fishing effort has been significantly reduced for many other stocks too.
 Six stocks are currently classified as rebuilding.

-The commercial groundfish fishery on the U.S. West Coast comprises Limited Entry (LE), Open Access (OA), and Nearshore (NS) components.
+The commercial groundfish fishery on the U.S. west coast is composed of Limited Entry (LE), Open Access (OA), and Nearshore (NS) components.
 The LE component is divided into sectors identified by gear/species endorsements: trawl, fixed gear with sablefish endorsement, and fixed gear without sablefish endorsement.
 The limited entry and open access sectors are managed by the Pacific Fishery Management Council (PFMC).
 The PFMC recommends measures to the Secretary of Commerce via the National Marine Fisheries Service (NMFS), and the measures are implemented by NMFS regional offices.
-The Nearshore North and Nearshore South fixed gear fisheries are jointly managed by the PFMC and state authorities in Oregon and California, respectively; there is no nearshore groundfish fishery in statemanaged waters off the coast of Washington (NWFSC 2014).
+The Nearshore North and Nearshore South fixed gear fisheries are jointly managed by the PFMC and state authorities in Oregon and California, respectively; there is no nearshore groundfish fishery in state-managed waters off of the coast of Washington (NWFSC 2014).

 As of 2011, limited entry trawl permit holders can participate in a new catch share program.
-One of the primary changes associated with the catch share program is an increase in at-sea and dockside monitoring; whereas the non-IFQ (individual fishing quota) fisheries have varying levels of at-sea observer coverage, the catch share program requires 100% at-sea and dockside monitoring.
-Participants in this program receive a share of the catch of 29 commercial species/species-area complexes (NMFS Northwest Region 2012).
+One of the primary changes associated with the catch share program is an increase in at-sea and dockside monitoring; whereas the non-IFQ fisheries have varying levels of at-sea observer coverage, the catch share program requires 100% at-sea and dockside monitoring.
+Participants in this program receive a share of the catch for 29 commercial species/species-area complexes (NMFS Northwest Region 2012).
 Entry into the program is limited to holders of LE trawl permits, but these participants can use non-trawl gear to catch their quota shares (NMFS Northwest Region 2012).
-Some fishermen in the IFQ program do appear to be switching from trawls to other gear, such as pots and hook and line gears, to catch sablefish.
-Thus, as of 2012, the IFQ fisheries can be described as multispecies IFQ trawl, and two sablefish-focused IFQ fixed gear fisheries: one using hook and line gear, and the other using pot gear.
+Some fishermen in the IFQ program do appear to be switching from trawls to other gears, for example, pots and hook and line gears to catch sablefish.
+Thus, as of 2012, the IFQ fisheries can be described as multi-species IFQ trawl, and two sablefish-focused IFQ fixed gear fisheries - one using hook and line gear, and the other using pot gear.